flutterchina/dio_flutter_transformer/README.md

 # dio_flutter_transformer [![Pub](https://img.shields.io/pub/v/dio_flutter_transformer.svg?style=flat-square)](https://pub.dartlang.org/packages/dio_flutter_transformer)

+> The feature is embedded into the dio package and does not require additional setup.

 A [dio](https://github.com/flutterchina/dio) transformer especially for flutter, by which the json decoding will be in background with [compute] function.

 > Through practical experience, we find that although using `compute` can make tasks go on in the background, it may lead to slow task execution.
 So please think carefully before using it.